Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective: Model

 \subsection{The Proposed Model for robust MMDF}

-The model in subsection \ref{sec:general_model} assumes that each modality works normally as expected at each time step.
-Here we extend that model to handle unexpected modality failures.
+The model presented above assumes that each modality works normally as expected at each time step.
+Here we extend it to handle unexpected modality failures.
 To begin with, we introduce a notion termed modality ``\emph{usefulness}", denoted by $\mathcal{U}\in\{1,0\}$.
 We denote the ``\emph{usefulness}" of the $i$th modality at time $t$ by $\mathcal{U}_{i,t}$, and use $\mathcal{U}_{i,t}=1 (0)$ to represent the hypothesis that the observation of the $i$th modality at time $t$ is useful (useless) for estimating $\textbf{x}_{t}$.

 Recall that we consider 2 modalities here for the sake of clarity in presentation.
 The combination of ``\emph{usefulness}" values of 2 modalities can be represented by a vector $[\mathcal{U}_{1,t}, \mathcal{U}_{2,t}]$.
 This ``\emph{usefulness}" vector has 4 value options in total, namely $[1,1],[1,0],[0,1]$ and $[0,0]$.
 Each value option corresponds to a specific hypothesis of the true likelihood function $L^{\star}_{t}(\textbf{x}_t)$.
 Specifically, the value option $[1,1]$ corresponds to a hypothesis of $L^{\star}_{t}(\textbf{x}_t)=L^{(1)}_{t}(\textbf{x}_t)\triangleq L_{1,t}(\textbf{x}_t)L_{2,t}(\textbf{x}_t)$, the same as in Eqn.(\ref{eqn:likelihood_factor}); $[1,0]$ to $L^{\star}_{t}(\textbf{x}_t)=L^{(2)}_{t}(\textbf{x}_t)\triangleq L_{1,t}(\textbf{x}_t)L^0_2$; $[0,1]$ to $L^{\star}_{t}(\textbf{x}_t)=L^{(3)}_{t}(\textbf{x}_t)\triangleq L^0_1L_{2,t}(\textbf{x}_t)$;and $[0,0]$ to $L^{\star}_{t}(\textbf{x}_t)=L^{(4)}_{t}(\textbf{x}_t)\triangleq L^0_1L^0_2$.
 Here $L^0_i$ denotes the likelihood function of the $i$th modality in case of its observation being useless, due to e.g., sensor faults or communication failures.